jkoschma/genexplain-platform/docs/source/Microarrays.md

 ![](media/036ef405a55496f4a10ee3df573cec2c.png)

 ) contains those site models, here TRANSFAC® matrices, which are enriched in the Yes set in comparison with the No set.
-More details on the result can be found in section 10.4.3.1.

 The table Molecules Orthologs have a list of molecules from the input gene set with their site search results as shown below: